SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture5_Storage_Models_and_Compression.md

       This is called `late materialization`.

-      > Why is this what we want?
+      > Why is this wanted?
       >
-      > During execution, the data will be passed along the query route, the
+      > During execution, the data will be copied along the query route, the
       > smaller that data is, the lass overhead we pay for the data transfer.

    3. Loseless